CNN President Jeff Zucker resigns, citing undisclosed relationship with colleague

 Trump released a statement on Wednesday celebrating Zucker’s departure and calling him “a world-class sleazebag.”

 The public feuding belied a long and mutually fruitful association for both men: As president of NBC’s entertainment division in 2003, Zucker oversaw the network’s launch of “The Apprentice,” the boardroom reality show that featured Trump.
+(NBC is also where Zucker apparently met Gollust, who started working there in the 1990s.)

 Zucker took over CNN in 2013 and quickly set about remaking it.
 At the time, the network that had defined 24-hour TV news was adrift, sometimes finishing not only behind rivals Fox News and MSNBC in the ratings, but also HLN, a sister network that specialized in lurid court trials.
 The network’s annual advertising revenue had fallen alarmingly, by about 10 percent.